zm1990s/dify-docs/en/guides/application-publishing/launch-your-webapp-quickly/README.md

 # Publish as a Single-page Web App

 One of the benefits of creating AI applications with Dify is that you can publish a Single-page AI web app accessible to all users on the internet within minutes.
-This Web App will operate based on your Prompt and orchestration settings.

 - If you're using the self-hosted open-source version, the application will run on your server